github/opensource.guide/_articles/best-practices.md

 ### Be proactive

 To reduce the volume of unwanted contributions in the first place, explain your project's process for submitting and accepting contributions in your contributing guide.
 Many projects specify that if someone is proposing a major change, that they open an issue first before doing any work.
 This approach reduces the chance that someone will put in many wasted hours of work into a pull request that you aren't going to accept.
 And, if someone does make an unexpected pull request, you can point to your policy and explain that major changes need to be discussed first.

+> Ideally, explain to them and in a CONTRIBUTING.md file how they can get a better indication in the future on what would or would not be accepted before they begin the work. - @mikemcquaid, ["Kindly Closing Pull Requests"](https://github.com/blog/2124-kindly-closing-pull-requests)

-Your potential contributor may get upset or criticize your decision.
+Sometimes, when you say no, your potential contributor may get upset or criticize your decision.
 If their behavior becomes hostile, take steps to diffuse the situation or even remove them from your community, if they're not willing to collaborate constructively.

+> When you find yourself repeatedly dealing with a troll, there is no shame in permanently shedding the negativity by blocking the user completely.
+Moreover, you are under no obligation to explain yourself to the user. - @jonschlinkert, ["Maintainer's Guide to Staying Positive"](https://github.com/jonschlinkert/maintainers-guide-to-staying-positive)

 ### Embrace mentorship